dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/ivy-bridge.md

   * Path to file after the `Tools` folder
   * ex: [OpenShell.efi](https://github.com/acidanthera/OpenCorePkg/releases)

+### Entries

-**Entries**: Used for specifying irregular boot paths that can't be found naturally with OpenCore
+Used for specifying irregular boot paths that can't be found naturally with OpenCore.

 Won't be covered here, see 8.6 of [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for more info